friends-of-wp/monetize/README.md

-# Friend of WP - Monetize
+# Friends of WP - Monetize

 This WordPress plugin extension helps to create premium plugins.
 The goal is to establish a simple and standardized solution that makes it possible to create premium versions, host them and sell them.
 This extension will most likely be open source.